-Chedworth Roman Villa in Gloucestershire was a luxurious and vast Roman home build in the 2nd century, and expanded in the following centuries.
+Chedworth Roman Villa in Gloucestershire was a luxurious and vast Roman residence built in the 2nd century, and expanded in later years.
 It is a unique site due to evidence found of Roman occupation following the withdrawal of the Roman army in the 5th century, and today provides visitors with a fascinating glimpse into what was once an opulent ancient home.

 Chedworth Roman Villa history

 Believed to have been built in around 120 AD, Chedworth Roman Villa would have been a typical upper-class home in the Roman period.
 In its initial build phase, the villa consisted of three buildings comprising 3 sides of a rectangle, with a bath house to the north.
 Following a fire in the early 3rd century, the west and south wings were rebuilt and the bath suite enlarged, before in the 4th century it was further transformed into an elite residence.

 A portico was added at the villa’s entrance, as well as an inner garden and outer courtyard, while a second set of baths was constructed in the west wing.
 Exquisite mosaics were installed in the dining room, alongside 14 other rooms in the villa.